porsche-design-system/porsche-design-system/docs/dependencies.md

 # Dependencies 10.06.22

+## Stencil

+Stencil has a new type output (e.g. PAccordionCustomEvent) which messes with our wrapper generator.

 ## Angular v14

 "@angular-builders/custom-webpack" does not support Angular 14 yet.
 They have a v14 beta, we should wait for stable